tutorial

 This scheme quickly fell apart.
 Schema evolution for logged messages and topics was manual, tedious, and error-prone.
 Older log files quickly became unreadable.
 The additional Python conversion step also made things more complicated and annoying.

 With this first failed experiment, I tried introducing minimal dependencies on sqlite and FastCDR, which let me cobble together my own rosbag2 writer.
-This let me natively log rosbag2 files which could then be viewed directly in Foxglove Studio.
+This let me natively log rosbag2 files which could then be viewed directly in Foxglove.

 Using MCAP with Protobuf messages